nhinhi22jenny/EziResiFinal/README.md

 * For installation on Windows:

-  Please remove these code line in the init.py file inside the Backend folder:
+  Please remove these code lines in the init.py file inside the Backend/app folder:

 `import pymysql`